 Accruals and deferrals are recognised at their nominal value.

 Impairment of assets

 Tangible assets are measured at the acquisition cost less the economically necessary depreciation.
 Permanent impairments are taken into account.
 Depreciation is calculated on a straight line basis from the purchase value.
 All acquisitions over a value of CHF 5,000 are deemed investments.
-Projects in process are capitalised as current investment projects and are not depreciated.
+Projects in progress are capitalised as current investment projects and are not depreciated.
 Interests on assets under construction are not capitalised.
-Tangible assets are written down over the following periods of use:
+Fixed assets are written down over the following useful lives.

 |Asset group||Service life|

 |Property, plant||15 – 65 years|

 |Devices, equipment||5 – 25 years|

 |Machines, appliances||5 – 25 years|